 God punished our first parents for their disobedience, but as a sign of his mercy, preserved his blessing of future generations.
-The expulsion of Adam and Eve from the Garden of Eden is mitigated by hope of an offspring of the woman.
+The expulsion of Adam and Eve from the Garden of Eden is mitigated by the promise and hope of an offspring of the woman.

 The primeval story of creation presents God retaining dominion and relationship with his creation in spite of man's disobedience and fall.
 Ever since Adam and Eve, there has been a struggle between good and evil.
 Adam and Eve were led to the sin of disobedience, when the serpent achieved victory by leading our first parents astray.
 But after pronouncing punishment, the Lord God mitigated the sentence by promising an offspring of the woman, a son of man to crush the head of the serpent in Genesis 3:15.
 God does not give up on his creation!

-New Testament Scripture and the Church Fathers saw Mary as the new Eve, the woman whose offspring was Jesus Christ, the Son of Man, who would triumph over evil.
-Jesus died on the Cross to fulfill his Father's will and redeem mankind.
+New Testament Scripture and the Church Fathers saw Jesus Christ as the New Adam, the Son of Man, the offspring of Mary the New Eve.
+Jesus died on the Cross to fulfill his Father's will, triumph over death, and redeem mankind.

-Genesis 3:15 sets the course of salvation history and New Testament writing and fulfillment in Jesus Christ.
+Genesis 3:15 sets the course of salvation history throughout the Bible and finds fulfillment in Jesus Christ.

-1 Andrew Minto PhD.
+1 Andrew Minto.
 Genesis 1-11: Exegesis and Patristics.
 Class Lectures and Notes, Franciscan University, Steubenville, Ohio, 2004.

 9 Gary A Rendsburg.
 "A New Look at Pentateuchal HW'."
 Biblica 63 (1982): 351-369.